splunk/public-o11y-docs/apm/intro-to-apm.rst

     - Tag Spotlight
     - :ref:`apm-tag-spotlight`

-  * - Search all traces from all of your systems, with no sampling, to resolve an edge cases.
+  * - Use Trace Analyzer to detect patterns across billions of transactions to identify problems across any combinations of tags, services, and users in your environment.
     - Trace Analyzer
     - :ref:`trace-analyzer`